 I facilitate Reiki treatment with my hands-on areas that need healing on your body.
 It’s standard practice, though there are some Reiki practitioners who prefer to channel Reiki with a little distance between their hand and your body (it looks like the hands are hovering over the body).
 I call this the hands-off method.
 I do tend to use the hover method over any sensitive areas of the body out of respect and comfort.
 However, if you’re the type of person who does not like physical contact then you can just let me know and we can do hands-off Reiki for your treatment.

-For those who are receiving a Distant Reiki session, meaning a remote session, your Reiki session will automatically be done hands-off.
+For those who are receiving a Distance Reiki session, meaning a remote session, your Reiki session will automatically be done hands-off.
 And don’t worry, it’s just as effective as an in-person session.
-I regularly facilitate Distant Reiki sessions for those who live outside of Hong Kong, or are sick and receiving treatment at hospitals or at home such as cancer patients.
+I regularly facilitate Distance Reiki sessions for those who live outside of Hong Kong, or are sick and receiving treatment at hospitals or at home such as cancer patients.
 I often facilitate treatments for those who are stuck in quarantine after their travels as well as a way to support their mental and emotional health.

 We will begin with working on areas where energy blockages are present and continue from there, following your energy flow and applying healing energy throughout the body.